WojciechMatuszewski/programming-notes/aws-stuff.md

     frequently but requires rapid access when needed

   - **S3 Glacier / Glacier Deep Archive**: used for data archiving, where you would keep files for a long time.
-Retrieval time is configurable (**Deep Archive is locked on 12hr retrieval time though**)

   - **S3 Intelligent-Tiering**: this is **great for unknown or unpredictable access patterns**.
 Will **automatically place** your files in **most optimized storage option**.
 There is a **monthly cost for using this option**